 The Council decision to delay full system upgrade to P25 will alleviate the pressure to replace the state radios by 2017.
 All radios being purchased will be equipped with the software and firmware to be upgraded at some point.
-The primary local push during 2012 has been to upgrade radios on self-maintained systems to meet the federal narrowbanding mandate by the end of 2012.
 State Radio technicians have provided limited support to the local radio users through programming and isolating/identifying technical issues.